 Alabama flooring companies must always be licensed.
 However, the specific license that's needed will vary from job to job.
 If a floor replacement costs over $10,000 or requires subcontracting, the crew must work for a licensed Residential Home Builder.
 Otherwise, they must work for a licensed General Contractor.
 Both licenses require a strict background check, financial audit, and citizenship verification for the business owner.

-Mohawk is the largest flooring manufacturer as of 2023, producing carpet, laminate, vinyl and engineered wood coverings.
+Mohawk is the largest flooring manufacturer as of 2023, producing engineered wood, carpet, laminate and vinyl coverings.

 How do I decide which flooring material is right?

-To choose the right flooring material for your space, consider your financial plan and lifestyle.
-Some people prefer to reduce maintenance, while others don't mind the upkeep of a more classic design.
+To choose the right flooring material for your space, think about your budget and lifestyle.
+Some folks prefer to minimize maintenance, while others don't mind the upkeep of a more traditional design.

 Just as well, consider the nature of the space itself.
-Is it exposed to high foot traffic or moisture?
-What look would match the walls, trim, and furniture?
+Is it exposed to moisture or high foot traffic?
+What look would match the trim, furniture, and walls?

 A Montgomery flooring installer can discuss all these considerations and more to help you make an informed decision.